jordanwheeler7/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? datetime logging multiprocessing os platform sqlite3 sys time
 1. Where do we set the TASK_DURATION_SECONDS?
+Right after the logging statement
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? recreate_database create_table
+drop_table
+insert_pet
+process_one
+process_two
+process_three
 1. In general, what does each function do?
+Generally, each function tells us what action to take on the database and what order to do it in.
 1. Where does the execution begin?
-Hint: generally at the end of the file.
+Hint: generally at the end of the file. if __name__ == "__main__":
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+6

 In this first run, we start 3 processes, each inserting 2 records into a shared database